Stan Leonard: Professional career

-Later years

 Leonard retired from the PGA Tour in the 1960s, and took a club pro job at the Desert Island Golf Club in Palm Springs, California; however, he eventually made his way back home to Vancouver.
 He competed successfully at the Senior level in Canada, winning three Canadian Senior PGA Championships between 1967 and 1975.

 He assisted in designing the Redwood Meadows Golf Course, in Bragg Creek, Alberta, near Calgary.

 Leonard was one of the best ball strikers and longest hitters of his era, despite being a diminutive 5' 6" in height.
 Part of his powerful swing could be attributed to his massive forearms.
 The other players noticed this physical feature and gave him the nickname Popeye.

+Personal life

-Leonard was inducted into Canada's Sports Hall of Fame in 1964, the BC Sports Hall of Fame in 1966, and the Canadian Golf Hall of Fame in 1972.
-He died of heart failure in Vancouver at the age of 90.
+Leonard died of heart failure in Vancouver at the age of 90.